Introduction to Kata Seisan | GKR Karate

 Senjutsu 1: Sanchin stance for close quarter combat.

-Utilizing a short stance (sanchin dachi) in close quarter combat applications.
-Note that most kata promote the use of deep-rooted stances during close quarter situations as these provide us with a more stable base to wrestle from.
-One martial arts theory on wrestling is that he or she with lowest belt (centre of gravity) will have the advantage in close quarter combat.
+Most kata promote the use of deep-rooted stances during close quarter situations as these provide us with a more stable base to wrestle from.
+One martial arts theory on wrestling is that he or she with the lowest belt (centre of gravity) will have the advantage in close quarter combat.
 Equally, most other kata use deep stances that have us on an angle from our opponent whereas the Sanchin kata have us predominantly square on to our opponent.

 Senjutsu 2: Move forward at all times.